pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ```

 Each ES Index can be split into multiple pieces called shards.
 This
-is done if for example your required storage volume exceeds the abilities of a
+is done if, for example, your required storage volume exceeds the abilities of a
 single node (server), or could be used to parallelize operations across shards
-to increasing the performance of your Elastic Search cluster.
-Note that the
+to increase the performance of your ES cluster.

-number of primary shards is fixed at the moment an index is created.
-That
+Note that the number of primary shards is fixed the moment an index is created.
+This
-effectively defines the maximum amount of data stored in your index as each node
+effectively defines the maximum amount of data stored in your index, as each node
-is limited by the amount of CPU, RAM, and I/Os it can have to fit  at
-least one shard.
-You can only change the amount of replica shards after the index
-has been created, though that only affects the throughput of your cluster and
-not the actual data storage capabilities.
-You can read more about that on
-[Elastic Search Scale Horizontally][es-scale].
+is limited by the amount of CPU, RAM and I/Os it can have to fit at least one shard.
+You can only change the amount of replica shards after the index has been created, though that only affects the throughput of your cluster and not the actual data storage capabilities.
+You can read more about that on [Elastic Search Scale Horizontally][es-scale].

-You have to understand these basic concepts as we will be configuring some of them
+It’s important to understand these basic concepts, as we will configure some of them
-later in the article.
+later in this post.

 Making a model searchable
 -------------------------

-I've provided an example app using Ruby on Rails which can be found on my GitHub
+I've provided an example app using Ruby on Rails, which can be found on my GitHub
 [itay-grudev/es-tuturial](es-tutorial).
-Take a look at it, it contains an entire
+Take a look at it and you’ll notice that it contains an entire
 app with search, highlighting of matches and search suggestions based on the
 [term suggester][es-term-suggester].

 The official [elasticsearch][es-gem] gem for Ruby contains the most important
-libraries for using Elastic Search with Ruby, but we will use the
+libraries for using Elastic Search with Ruby.
+But we’ll use the
-[elasticsearch-model][es-model-gem] gem which is built on top of the `elasticsearch`
+[elasticsearch-model][es-model-gem] gem, which is built on top of the `elasticsearch`
 gem and contains all the tools to make a model searchable.

-To get started, make sure you add the gem to your `Gemfile`:
+To get started, make sure you add the gem to your Gemfile:

 ```ruby
 gem 'elasticsearch-model'